Replacing anxiety: Coffee substitutes and caffeine-free alternatives

 Haruki Murakami Men Without Women: lessons from love, solitude, and the everyday life

 Men Without Women is a collection of seven short stories embarking on insightful cruises where solitude takes over a male character’s life.
-In the complex world and as we spend more time alone today – loneliness, love and simplicity puzzle us.
-The virtual world has trapped us in a social bubble, so we live single more than ever.
-“You are a pastel coloured Persian carpet, and loneliness is a Bordeaux wine stain that won’t come out.
-For Men Without Women the world is a vast, poignant mix, very much the far side of the moon”, Murakami observes.
+As we spend more time alone today – loneliness, love and simplicity puzzle us.
+The virtual world has trapped us in a social bubble, so we live single more than ever: “You are a pastel coloured Persian carpet, and loneliness is a Bordeaux wine stain that won’t come out.
+For Men Without Women the world is a vast, poignant mix, very much the far side of the moon”, I love this engendered joy and shadow metaphor of Haruki Murakami and many others.

 Japanese authorindependent book store

 Timely are Murakami’s humoresque, yet sad stories.
 Unspoken thoughts reveal far more than words voiced loudly in conversations, and until a mind-reading software emerges, books are the only lens into the depths of human mind.
-Read and connect with the universal ideas that emerge in Men Without Women.
+I recommend to read and connect with the universal feelings that emerge in Men Without Women.
 Written in an accessible, clear style, without embroidered, challenging to comprehend prose, the everyday transforms into the alluring through Murakami’s pen.
-The globally applauded and popular author justly deserves your attention, the ride will be smooth and entertaining, I promise.
+My kind of a man.
+The globally applauded Japanese author deserves your attention.
+The ride will be smooth and entertaining, I promise.

 tea time